-Award winning photojournalist Joshua Bright works primarily for The New York Times.
-He also shoots for The Guardian, The Washington Post, Vogue Magazine and has work published in National Geographic plus numerous publications and organizations.
-Previous employment has included photo editor and chief photographer for the Pulitzer Prize winning Riverdale Press and photographer for the Bangor Daily News in Maine.
+Award winning photojournalist Joshua Bright works primarily for The New York Times, also shooting regularly for The Guardian, The Washington Post, and VogueMagazine.
+He has work published in National Geographic, The New Yorker, Outside Magazine, Town and Country, Elle, Newsweek, Time, Rolling Stone, Times of London, New York Magazine, Time Out, Paris Match, Tricycle, Sports Illustrated, The Boston Globe plus numerous publications and organizations.
+Previous employment has included photo editor and staff photographer for the Pulitzer Prize winning Riverdale Press and photographer for the Bangor Daily News in Maine.
+In addition in 2022 Joshua was chosen to shoot a Balenciaga fashion campaign with Nicole Kidman, Bella Hadid and Isabelle Hupert.

 Joshua has been a recipient of Multiple photography awards including, in 2014, two Best of Photojournalism, a Pictures of The Year International Award of Excellence and inclusion in the American Photography 30 book.
 Previous awards have included New York, New England, Maine Press Associations and National Press Photographer’s Association awards such as the New York Press Association ‘Photographer of the Year 2007′.
 Early in 2014 he was interviewed on CBS Sunday Morning for his ‘A Good Death’ photo story.